gromnitsky/winmetrics/README.md

 ## Bugs

-* The Export btn works in Chrome only.
 * Edge may report -1 DPI.
 * I'm not sure about the math in calculating the pixel size of the selected font.
 All the docs about Logfont point back to the 90s.